kermitt2/grobid-ner/grobid-ner/doc/training-guidelines.md

 3. Europe is intended as the european continent, therefore the class LOCATION is correct.

 4. The token 28 July 1914 it's a single PERIOD and not two:

   ```
   28        B-PERIOD
   July      PERIOD
   1914      PERIOD
   ```

-5. lastly the 11 Novembre 1918 has been wrongly split, although the tokens are correct if 11 and November 1918 would be isolated, they are not correct in this context, ence:
+5. lastly the 11 Novembre 1918 has been wrongly split, although the tokens are correct if 11 and November 1918 would be isolated, they are not correct in this context:

   ```
   11          B-PERIOD
   November    PERIOD